-There are many funding sources the County uses to support the park and recreation programs.
-The Capital Improvements Program, the annual budget, (including funding for park maintenance and renovation) and State Program Open Space Grant funds are the primary sources supporting the County Parks and Recreation.
+There are many funding sources and mechanisms the County uses to support the park and recreation programs.
+The Capital Improvements Program, the annual budget, (including funding for park maintenance and renovation) and State Program Open Space Grant funds are the primary sources and mechanisms supporting the County parks and recreation system.